top of page

 3. Burn Rate That Doesn’t Match the Plan

-You're burning $100K/month and say you have an 18 months runway?
-Not if your hiring, R&D, and CAC are all rising.
+If you're burning $100K/month and claim to have an 18-month runway, that’s not feasible if your hiring, R&D, and Customer Acquisition Cost (CAC) are all rising.

-✅ A Fractional CFO aligns your cash burn with realistic hiring, spend, and revenue projections.
+✅ A Fractional CFO aligns your cash burn with realistic hiring, spending, and revenue projections.

 4. Missing or Misleading Runway Calculations